wayneweicheng/agentic_spec_driven_pipeline/docs/spec-driven-pipeline-with-llms.md

    - How do we ensure data quality?
    - What about PII and security?

-## The Shift in Engineering Skills: From Code Writers to Code Reviewers
+## The Shift in Engineering Skills: From Code Writers to System Architects

 **A Critical Point: Engineers Are More Important, Not Less**

 With LLMs generating code automatically, you might think engineers have less work to do. **This is fundamentally wrong.**

-The reality is that engineers become **more crucial** and face **more challenging** responsibilities:
+The reality is that engineers become **more crucial** and face **more challenging** responsibilities. **Code generation is not a negligible step** - it's a critical capability that must be carefully designed, validated, and maintained.

 ### What Changes